kevindigo/quests-of-zeus/ai.md

 - Build incrementally with small, testable changes
 - Cleanly separate UI elements from "engine" elements

+## City Placement Rules
+- `placeCities` should place each city near one of the 6 corners of the hex map
+- For each corner, start at the corner hex
+- If the corner hex is already a non-shallows hex, try the next hex clockwise along the edge
+- Keep going clockwise until finding a shallows hex, and put the city there
+- Do the same for each of the other 5 cities/corners

 ## Main Files:
 - main.ts (primary game code)
 - main_test.ts (unit tests)